How do I get to an out-of-state disaster site?

 How much will it cost on site?

 The cost on site my vary depending on whether the group goes out to dinner some evening.
+Individuals are responsible for meals traveling to and coming back from the host site.

 How long is the trip?